Madannayak003/Madannayak003/README.md

 <h2>🚀 About Me</h2>

-I'm a passionate web developer helping individuals and teams build clean, scalable, and modern digital solutions.
+I’m a web developer with a strong interest in building clean, user-friendly, and efficient web applications.
-From intuitive frontend interfaces to logical system design, I enjoy creating projects that **work well, look good, and solve real problems**.
+I enjoy working on projects that combine **good design, clear logic, and real-world usefulness**.

-I love learning new technologies and applying them in **college projects, real-world demos, and smart system applications**.
+I’m constantly learning new technologies and applying them in **college projects, personal experiments, and smart system applications**, especially where **Web and IoT** come together.

 <p align="center">
   <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="coding" width="90%" />